Photo courtesy of Yukon News and CMS Photos

-Acid mine drainage and acid rock drainage is a rampant problem in the world today.
+Acid mine/rock drainage is a rampant problem in the world today.
 The above photo depicts acid drainage at an abandoned mine in the Yukon Territory of northwest Canada.
 This mine shares a similar history to thousands of other mines throughout the world.
-It was in operation for six short years in the 1950s, producing gold ore.
+It was in operation for six short years in the 1950’s, producing gold ore.
 Its profitability eventually failed and it was abandoned.
 In the years following, the mine changed ownership several times, making it very difficult for the government to enforce treatment for the acid rock drainage that the mine created.

 What is Acid Mine Drainage?

 Acid mine/rock drainage occurs naturally within some environments as part of the rock weathering process, but is significantly exacerbated by mining, usually within rocks containing an abundance of sulfide materials.
 As water comes in contact with the sulfur, it creates a sulfuric acid.
 The sulfuric acid then dissolves and leaches out the metals that are in the ore, creating high concentrations of dissolved metals such as iron, arsenic, and cadmium.
 As the water is exposed to oxygen, it oxidizes.
 When this occurs, all of the oxygen in the water is consumed, making the water uninhabitable for aquatic life.
 Moreover, the rust and heavy metals in the water make it unusable to all of the wildlife that depends on that water source for survival.
 The unsettling rust color of the water also serves to make acid mine drainage an easy/prime target for environmental agencies around the world.